storj/storj/docs/blueprints/reputation-store.md

 ## Rationale

-One solution to this problem that doesn't involve a store would be to back the reputation service with an in-memory cache.
+One solution to this problem that doesn't involve a DB would be to back the reputation service with an in-memory cache.
 The cache would need to pull reputation information from the `nodes` table on startup, keep it up to date as audits occur, and flush on a time interval or whenever a contested field for a node changes due to audits (e.g. disqualified).

 We could still implement an in-memory cache with the design outlined above with a few key changes:
 * Add a `Initialize(nodeID storj.NodeID, reputation Info)` function to the service, allowing us to set the reputation for a node in the cache based on the `nodes` table on satellite startup.